 8 Social Media Strategies for Restaurants

 Love it or hate it, social media has to be part of your restaurant marketing plan.
-National Restaurant Association found that 83-percent of Americans look up dining locations, directions and hours of operation on their smartphones or tablets.
-A large portion of this percentage are going to land on your social media pages.
+National Restaurant Association found that 83-percent of Americans look up dining locations, directions, and hours of operation on their smartphones or tablets.
+A large portion of this percentage is going to land on your social media pages.
 Whether you already have an active account or you’re looking to get started, we’ve put together a list of tips for building a social media strategy for restaurants.

 You want your brand to be approachable.
 One way to do this is to always respond to comments on posts.
 Interact with your customers and be friendly.

 When a guest checks in at your restaurant, it is displayed for all of their followers to see.
-It’s super easy to check in to a restaurant – it just requires a few clicks on a smartphone.
+It’s’s super easy to check in to a restaurant – it just requires a few clicks on a smartphone.